-CenterPoint Energy is currently preparing for the construction of a new electric substation to support ongoing growth in the Texas Medical Center and surrounding areas.
-The substation will also provide the following service-related benefits:
+CenterPoint Energy is currently constructing a new electric substation to support ongoing growth in the Texas Medical Center and surrounding communities while strengthening the grid and improving resiliency for our customers.

-As work gets underway, you can expect to see CenterPoint Energy and contract crews in the area six days a week, Monday to Saturday, in accordance with the City of Houston’s approved construction hours.
+As work gets underway, you can expect to see crews in the area six days a week, Monday to Saturday, in accordance with the City of Houston’s approved construction hours.
 If necessary, work may be conducted on Sundays.
 Crews will be accessing the work area via CenterPoint Energy’s easements.

 Please note: All CenterPoint Energy employees and contractors carry identification badges.
 If the badges are not visible, they will show them upon request.

-Site work will begin the week of March 11, 2024.
-Activities will include general site clearing, fence construction around the property and concrete removal.
+Site work continues and vertical construction will begin next month.
+Activities will include general construction, wall erection, and buildings on the site erected.
 Throughout these activities, heavy truck activity is expected in the area.

 CenterPoint Energy understands that its construction activities may be inconvenient to people living and working in the area.
 We appreciate your patience as we work to complete the project as safely as possible in a reasonable time frame.